jacobsieradzki/pseudo-code-interpreter/README.md

 ## Documentation 📖

-The documentation that is submitted to the exam board is in the document: "Coursework Document.docx" and scored full marks (75/75) in internal marking for my A level.
+The documentation that is submitted to the exam board is in the document: "Coursework Document.docx" and scored full marks (75/75) when marked for my A level by my teachers and examiners.

 ## Pull Requests ↪️